 If you need assistance with a civil case (for example, divorce, landlord/tenant, employment), there are legal resources listed on the websites of the Clark County Bar Association or the Northwest Justice Project (civil legal aid).

 Clark County courts determine whether a person qualifies for the appointment of an attorney at county expense.
-Individuals who want an attorney appointed must financially qualify, according to state statute.
+Individuals who want an attorney appointed must financially qualify according to state statute.
 A Financial Statement is completed when the person first appears in court.
 The judge then decides whether or not to appoint an attorney.
 If an attorney is appointed, a judge may order repayment of the public defense cost at the conclusion of the case.

-Indigent Defense Mission: To ensure effective and cost-efficient legal representation is available to persons who are eligible for court-appointed counsel, consistent with the Washington and United States Constitutions, laws, and national standards of justice.
+Our mission is to ensure effective and cost-efficient legal representation is available to persons who are eligible for court-appointed counsel, consistent with the Washington and United States Constitutions, laws, and national standards of justice.